-On July 18, 2013, the FASB issued Accounting Standards Update No. 2013-11, "Income Taxes (Topic 740): Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists" ("ASU 2013-11").
+The Company adopted Accounting Standards Update No. 2013-11, "Income Taxes (Topic 740): Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists" ("ASU 2013-11") on January 1, 2014.
 ASU 2013-11 is expected to reduce diversity in practice by providing guidance on the presentation of unrecognized tax benefits and will better reflect the manner in which an entity would settle at the reporting date any additional income taxes that would result from the disallowance of a tax position when net operating loss carryforwards, similar tax losses, or tax credit carryforwards exist.
-The amendments in this update should be applied prospectively for annual and interim periods beginning after December 15, 2013.
-The Company is currently evaluating the impact of its pending adoption of ASU 2013-11 on its consolidated financial statements.
+The amendments in this update are applied prospectively for annual and interim periods beginning after December 15, 2013.
+The adoption of ASU 2013-11 did not have a material effect on the Company's consolidated financial statements.